- Work/Life Balance

 - Comp & Benefits

 - Senior Management

-I have been working at Google as a contractor (More than a year)
+I worked at Google full-time (More than a year)

 The process took a week.
 I interviewed at Google (Austin, TX (US)) in September 2008.

 I had a phone conversation with a recruiter from the New York office, and a few days later she sent me detailed multi-page email on how the in-person interview will be conducted.
 I was told I will meet 3 engineers in the Austin office.

 When I arrived in the office, I was met by an engineering manager.
 An hour was spent discussing an algorithmic problem.
 I tried to ask questions about the culture of the Austin office, how requirements are gathered, how testing is done, what the technical environment is, but was pointed back to the code on the whiteboard.